 Secondly, the 'heated pool' scenario assumes a capital investment of \$20M funded by a 20 year loan and operating costs of \$1M p.a., offset by \$0.2M p.a. extra income.
 This scenario was included as a heated pool was identified as a priority in the Community Strategic Plan.
-The scenario shows that Council simply cannot afford this investment, even if it secured a \$10M grant to help fund its construction, prioritised this project over all other capital works in the 'base case' and achieved significant savings of \$1.5M p.a. in operations generally.
+The scenario shows that Council simply cannot afford this investment, even if The 'alternative scenarios' in section 7 explore the financial implications of two paths other than the 'base case':